weuc/weuc.eu/_sections/faq.md

 ---
 order: 4
+navtitle: FAQ
 template: sections/faq.html
 faq:
   - question: What is Jekyll?
+    answer: >
-    answer: Jekyll is a simple, blog-aware, static site generator.
+      Jekyll is a simple, blog-aware, static site generator.
 It takes a template directory containing raw text files in various formats, runs it through a converter (like Markdown) and our Liquid renderer, and spits out a complete, ready-to-publish static website suitable for serving with your favorite web server.
   - question: What is front matter?
     answer: The front matter is where Jekyll starts to get really cool.
 Any file that contains a YAML front matter block will be processed by Jekyll as a special file.
 The front matter must be the first thing in the file and must take the form of valid YAML set between triple-dashed lines
   - question: What is a static file?